DEISI-ULHT-TFC-2023-24/TFC-DEISEI64-E-Commerce/README.md

 product is purchased together with other products.
 For example, if product A is purchased together with 75 other different products out of a total of 100, this means that the 'Product Share' of product A is 75%.
 In short, it is a measure which shows the popularity of a product.

-The following histogram representing the distribution of gift store products depending on your Joint Purchase value (on the scale 0.0 is 0% and 1.0 is 100%):
+The following histogram represents the distribution of gift store products depending on your joint purchase value (on the scale 0.0 is 0% and 1.0 is 100%):

 ![Shares1](assets/shares1.png)

+Products that have a product share greater than 0.4 or 40% are not only not useful but their existence has a negative impact on network viewing.
+This is because they have too many connections with other products, so they end up adding additional connections makes it difficult to interpret the network without adding benefits.

+Since products above 40% joint purchase have this type of negative characteristics for visualization, we decided to create a maximum threshold of product share that a product can have.
+Any product above >40% of joint purchase will be eliminated in order to reduce noise and therefore improve network visualization and interpretation.

+**Question 2** - *Which products are most frequently purchased together with others?
+What is its value in terms of recommendation?*